antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Platform Support
 ================

 We've been adding support for a growing number of operating systems.
-We started out the project with a plan to support .NET Core on Windows, OS X and a vague definition of "Linux".
+We started out the project with a plan to support .NET Core on Windows, OS X and Linux.
 Close watchers of the [coreclr](https://github.com/dotnet/coreclr#build-status) and [corefx](https://github.com/dotnet/corefx#build--test-status) projects will have noticed that the platform support has been growing steadily. .NET Core RC2 is supported on the following platforms.

 - Red Hat Enterprise Linux 7.2
 - Centos 7.1